JackSzwergold/Writing/memories/High Functioning Comedy Genius in an Ape Suit Enjoys the Bacchanal.md

 He pulled his head away and said, “It’s no big deal…” again, put down his drink on a small side table in-between the two chairs and then went back to kissing her.
 But this time his right hand was headed straight to third base, right down the front of her jeans.

 I took a few steps back and didn’t know what to do.
 Or if doing anything would have mattered at this point.
-I looked at Rob drunkenly staring out into space—oblivious to what was happening right behind him—saw the chair I was sitting in was empty and sat down.
+I looked at Rob drunkenly staring out into space — oblivious to what was happening right behind him — saw the chair I was sitting in was empty and sat down.

 It was about 2:00am and I was ready to go.
 But still couldn’t pull myself out of the chair.
 So I just sat there, looked out the second floor windows and waited for a bit before standing up, heading downstairs and walking back to my place.

-***

-*High Functioning Comedy Genius in an Ape Suit Enjoys the Bacchanal (c) Copyright by Jack Szwergold; written on May 19, 2018.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*